 Singapore Private Hire Industry

 Apart from Grab and Go-Jek, there’re various companies who entered the Singapore private hire market in 2018.
-Let’s take a look at what the ride hailing options available.
+Let’s take a look at what the ride-hailing options available.

 1. RYDE: Started as a carpooling app since 2014, Ryde has launched and is operating rail hailing/private hire services, RydeX in Singapore since 2 May.
-Comparing to the 20% commission of each Grab ride, RydeX will only take 10% commission from each ride.
-There’re no penalty for imposed for trip cancellation but driver’s profile will be flagged for frequent cancellation.
+Comparing to the 20% commission of each Grab ride, RydeX will only take a 10% commission from each ride.
+There’s no penalty for imposed for trip cancellation but driver’s profile will be flagged for frequent cancellation.
 Apart from RydeX, there are various riding options like RydeXL/EXEC for bigger vehicles, Rydepool (sharing), RydePet, RydeSchool and RydeSend as well.
 Additional features like tipping and choosing of preferred drivers are also available in the application.

 3. FILO: Launched in May, FILO Technologies collects a 12% commission, capped at $400 per month from its drivers.
 Following the same dynamic pricing as Grab, fares will fluctuate and increase based on demand.

-6. Dacsee (Coming Soon): Founded in 2017, the Decentralized Alternative Cabs Serving & Empowering Everyone (DACSEE) from Malaysia will also be launching their services in the 2nd quarter of 2019 according to ST. Similarly to TADA, they are also a blockchain based ride hailing application.
+6. Dacsee (Coming Soon): Founded in 2017, the Decentralized Alternative Cabs Serving & Empowering Everyone (DACSEE) from Malaysia will also be launching their services in the 2nd quarter of 2019 according to ST. Similarly to TADA, they are also a blockchain based ride-hailing application.

-With an additional pressure and displeased drivers in the private hire market, will there be another round of price war and incentives for drivers’ recruitment coming up between the two giants?
+With additional pressure and displeased drivers in the private hire market, will there be another round of price war and incentives for drivers’ recruitment coming up between the two giants?

 Image Source: Firstlane

 After years of fierce competition with Uber, Grab has successfully acquired the Southeast Asian business of its rival, strengthening and dominating its position in the region, evolving into an upstart business within 6 years.
-Apart from the private hire (ride hailing) services, Grab and Go-Jek have also diversified in various industries like technology (data analysis, e-payment), financial and lifestyle services.
+Apart from the private hire (ride-hailing) services, Grab and Go-Jek have also diversified in various industries like technology (data analysis, e-payment), financial and lifestyle services.
 With Grab dominance in Southeast Asia, will Go-Jek continue to flourish?
 Do stay tuned and anticipate Go-Jek’s launch for more details on the fares, drivers’ benefit and commission.

 *Updated on 30 Oct